-The Innovation Group has officially begun implementation of its Native American/First Nations Internship Program.
-TIG has proudly served the Native American community for more than 25 years, always seeking new ways to support tribes in reaching their broader development goals.
-Tribal members seeking professional careers in gaming are invited to participate in comprehensive studies – involving expansion feasibility, economic development and database analysis – as paid interns side by side with the TIG project team.
-In addition to offering interns valuable insights to bring back to their careers and operations, the program will also invigorate TIG’s work adding direct Tribal client perspective.
+For more than 30 years, The Innovation Group (TIG) has proudly served the Native American community, always seeking new ways to support tribes in reaching their broader development goals.
+Our Tribal Gaming Internship Program is an extension of that ambition, created to support individuals pursuing professional careers in tribal gaming by offering them the opportunity to participate in comprehensive studies — involving expansion feasibility, economic development, and database analysis — as paid interns side-by-side with the TIG project team.
+In addition to offering interns valuable insights to bring back to their careers and operations, the program also invigorates TIG’s work by adding direct tribal client perspective to the process.

 How does it work?